 Minimum Net Charges Explained: Why They Affect Shipping Costs

-How minimum charge rules can limit the value of negotiated discounts.
+How minimum charge rules can limit the value of negotiated discounts and create hidden cost pressure.

 Why Headline Shipping Discounts Can Be Misleading